oaktreeapps/admin_panel_cli/README.md

 ### Frontend

-The `.env` file in the frontend folder expects only 1 variable i.e base url of the corresponding backend server.
+The `.env` file in the frontend folder expects only 1 variable i.e. base url of the corresponding backend server.

 ```python
 VITE_BASE_URL = "http://localhost:3005/api"